zce/velite/docs/guide/using-mdx.md

 :::

-If Velite uses bundling to compile MDX, the `Callout` component will be bundled into each MDX file, which will cause a lot of redundancy in the output code.
+If Velite uses a bundler to comiple your MDX, the `Callout` component will be bundled into each MDX file, which will cause a lot of redundancy in the output code.

-If you want to use components in MDX, you can use the following workaround:
+Instead, simply use whatever components you want in your MDX files without a import.

 ::: code-group